k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_7.x.x_Setup_Single_node.md

 ## Setup for Fabric 7.x & TDM 7.x

-The supplied Fabric package is preconfigured to run as a single node with cassandra on the same host.
+The supplied Fabric package is preconfigured to run as a single node with Cassandra on the same host.
 In order to achieve this, the following settings are predefined:

 * Cassandra seed IP - 127.0.0.1 (localhost)
 * DC = DC1